 Choosing a tennis racquet – Price

-First of all, price does not necessarily mean quality.
+First of all, the price does not necessarily mean quality.
 However, it does not mean you should go out and buy a racquet at Walmart, or the local gas station.
 Do not go for the current marketing hyperbole.
-Instead look for racquets that are either used (if in good condition) or a model from one or two years back.
+Instead, look for racquets that are either used (if in good condition) or a model from one or two years back.
 You will get two for the same price by just going a year or two back, and believe me, you will not lose anything from it.

-If you look for used racquets these are the usual suspects: TT Warehouse for sale forums, Stringforum, Ebay, your local used goods online site or Amazon.
+If you look for used racquets these are the usual suspects: TT Warehouse for sale forums, Stringforum, eBay, your local used goods online site or Amazon.
 Or if you do not mind paying a little extra (because they care more about the margins): your local tennis club.